2 Pakistani infiltrators with LeT links caught in Kashmir

 Two Pakistani nationals associated with the Lashkar-e-Taiba were caught while trying to enter Kashmir, top security officers said on Wednesday.
-"Pakistan is desperate for terrorists to infiltrate... to disrupt peace in the valley," General Officer Commanding (GoC) of the Army's 15 Corps Lt General K J S Dhillon said at a joint briefing with Additional Director General of Police, Kashmir, Munir Khan.
+"Pakistan is desperate for terrorists to infiltrate... to disrupt peace in the valley," General Officer Commanding (GoC) of the Army's 15 Corps Lt General K J S Dhillon said at a joint briefing with Inspector General of Police (IGP), Kashmir, Munir Khan.

 He said the two Pakistani nationals associated with the LeT were apprehended on August 21.
 Two videos were played during the press briefing showing the apprehended Pakistanis confessing to infiltration.